 You can see in the preceding code that we defined a basic object called person and assigned it some properties and a function.
 It's important to note the use of the this keyword in the fullName function.
-The this keyword refers to the object that the function is assigned to.
+The this keyword refers to the object that the function is a part of.
+So via the this keyword, the function will be able to access the other properties that are part of the object it belongs to.